Visit Red Lake...the Gateway to Woodland Caribou Provincial Park!

 The Red Lake area offers great fishing and hunting along with one of the best-kept ecotourism sites in the world - Woodland Caribou Provincial Park.
 The park has 450,000 hectares of untouched wilderness, which stretches from Red Lake to the Manitoba border.
 Woodland Caribou Park permits are available from the self serve kiosk at the entrance to the Red Lake Regional Heritage Centre and the Ministry of Natural Resources Office.

 While at the Heritage Centre, take the time to tour the building and view the many interesting and informative exhibits and collections.
-There are treasures of Aboriginal history, relics of the world's last great gold rush and many displays relating to the history of Red Lake.
+There are treasures of First Nations History, relics of the world's last great gold rush and many displays relating to the history of Red Lake.

 A short drive to Balmertown will take you to the Municipal Office where you will be able the view the Erle Crull Rock and Mineral Collection.
 This stunning display features 2,600 specimens of rock and minerals from around the world.